Narendra Kumar Pandey

-Narendra Kumar Pandey is an Indian surgeon, hospital administrator, and founder of the Asian Institute of Medical Sciences, known for his expertise in Video-assisted thoracoscopic surgery (VATS).
-He was honoured by the Government of India in 2014, and was bestowed the Padma Shri, the fourth highest civilian award, for his contributions to the field of medicine.
+Narendra Kumar Pandey is an Indian surgeon, and founder of the Asian Institute of Medical Sciences.
+He was bestowed the Padma Shri, the fourth highest civilian award, in 2014.

 Biography

 Narendra Kumar Pandey was born on 1 January 1951, in the remote village of Bishnupura, in Saran district of Bihar, India.
 He was the eldest of three children born to Jagat Pandey, a village head master, and Vidya Pandey.
 For his early education, he studied in the local village school where one of his uncles was a teacher.
 However, he had to complete his school education at different locations when his father joined the central government service and was posted at various locations across northern India.
 Pandey chose a medical career, inspired by one of his uncles who was a medical practitioner, and joined Patna Medical College where he acquired his medical degree of MBBS, in 1974, and completed his residency there.